-- 2. Use a wire brush or the tip of a screwdriver to clean the channel of any remaining cement or bits of gasket.
-Remove stubborn deposits of cement with a cold chisel if necessary.
-(Figure 46) - 3.
-Determine the correct length of the appropriate-sized gasket by laying it out in the channel.
+- Determine the correct length of the appropriate-sized gasket by laying it out in the channel.
 Allow an extra 1-2" (25-50 mm), and mark the spot to be cut. - 4.
 Remove the gasket from the channel, place it on a wood cutting surface, and cut it at the marked spot with a utility knife.

-Twist the ends slightly to keep the gasket from unraveling.

-5. Lay an unbroken 1/8/ 5 rm/ lead of silicone or cement in the newly-cleaned channel (Nota) 47)
+Twist the ends slightly to keep the gasket from unraveling. - 5.
+Lay an unbroken 1/8" (3 mm) bead of silicone in the newlycleaned channel.
+(Figure 47)

-Figure 47 - Lay a bead of gasket silicone or cement then press gasket in place.
+Figure 47 - Lay a bead of gasket cement then press gasket in place.